WeLeap ensures that 18,000 employees have the up-to-date digital skills and knowledge

 TECHNOLOGIES USED: Typescript, React, Go, Redux, AWS, Contentful, Postgres

 To face this challenge, Wärtsilä and its CDO Marco Ryan have been driving transformation also through a micro-learning tool to globally develop their employees’ and businesses’ digital awareness.
 The solution, WeLeap, is a gamified microlearning tool that enables employees to stay aware of technical development in the industry and maintain an understanding of the impact of digitalisation.
-Allowing people to access WeLeap on the go at their convenience is a key, so the tool needs to be available on both mobile and desktop.
+Allowing people to access WeLeap on the go at their convenience is key, so the tool needs to be available on both mobile and desktop.
 The tool features Wärtsilä-produced short, self-paced content featuring videos and podcasts.
 To drive high engagement, it also needs to be engaging, fun and social.

 What we did

 Bringing such a vision to life was a complex undertaking to which Wärtsilä had spent a significant amount of time iterating and refining it to become reality.
 Wärtsilä turned to Futurice to build the MVP of the tool.
 POC of the tool was live in a tight time frame.